ctang83/test/index.Rmd

 As you know, to some extent, China is like Australia, with big and concentrated urban areas, and lots of remote and rural areas
--	So the health workforce planning and distribution might be the biggest challenge to such a huge health system
+-	To guarantee the access to healthcare, the health workforce capability and distribution might be the biggest challenge to such a huge health system
 -	That’s the reason I engage in this field